 Baseball Experience: Funny enough, having less baseball experience and less access to quality coaching actually makes you more projectable in the eyes of most coaches.
 If you have been juggling 3 sports your whole life and never devoted all your time to baseball, your inexperience works in your favor for projectability.
 If you can already display some of the requisite skills and athleticism without focusing on baseball, coaches will assume you can make greater strides in their program when the sport becomes your sole athletic focus.
 This is part of the reason why a lot of college coaches love recruiting multi-sport athletes.
 These players are seen as having the athletic background to make big gains when they put in extra time and get extra coaching on baseball.

 Current Skill: The reason why current skill is important for projection is that it makes projectability less important.
 Remember our Chris Sale example from Part 1?
 Current skill tells a coach at what level you are ready to play right now and helps give coaches a safe estimate at predicting your “floor,” or the most conservative guess at your future ability.
-While no coach recruits a player thinking they won’t get better, if you are already throwing 95 with a great breaking ball, it’s safe to assume you can pitch on just about any college baseball team, even if your projectability or room for growth is low.
+We were talking with an ACC pitching coach recently who said if a player is good enough to get the job done with what they have now, projectability doesn’t really matter.
+While no coach recruits a player thinking they won’t get better, if you are already throwing 95 with a wipeout breaking ball, it’s safe to assume you can pitch on just about any college baseball team, even if your projectability or room for growth is low.
 It goes without saying that you should always be working as hard as you can to develop into a better player.
 Being so good that your projectability becomes irrelevant should always be the goal.

 Current Physical Maturity: This is different from your size.
 A high school senior who is 5’8” isn’t likely to turn into a 6’4” player.
 However, a skinny 5’8” high school senior with a baby face who has not yet physically matured projects much differently from a 5’8” high school senior with a full beard.
 Coaches and scouts will often look at facial hair to determine how physically mature a player might be and how much more growth can be expected.
 Deciding how much more physical maturity a player has to go is an important element of projectability.
 In general, it benefits you from a recruiting and projectability standpoint to look young, so keep those razor blades sharp and your face clean if you are worried about it.